 My Diversified Income Stream

 Since January of 2008 I have really been working hard at creating many different streams of income for our household.
 I’ve been able to build it to the point where my secondary income streams pay for our mortgage every month, in addition to having some left over to save!
 I’m proud of having been able to build it that far!

 These income streams will continue to evolve over time, and I’m sure I’ll be adding more things to this list soon!

 - Full-time job: I work full time at an advertising agency.

-- Blogging: I run several blogs including this one, a fitness blog called QuickToFit.com, a Twitter blog that I haven’t really launched yet called TweeterTips.com and other various side projects.
+- Blogging: I run several blogs including this one, a fitness blog called QuickToFit.com, another personal finance blog called SmartOnMoney.com and other various side projects.
 I have a million ideas, and not enough time to do them all!
 All the sites bring in advertising and affiliate related income, although some bring in a lot more than others.

 - Blog logo and design work: I do a lot of design work for other bloggers, ecommerce sites and social media users through my web design website at LogosForWebsites.com.

-- Ebay: I do some selling on Ebay, mostly selling things for friends and family, and selling things we don’t need around the house.
+- Ebay, Craiglist and Amazon selling: I do some selling on Ebay, Craigslist and Amazon.
+I mostly sell things for friends and family, as well as selling things we don’t need around the house.

 - Computer Consulting: I’m kind of the “computer guy” with family, so I do some freelance computer work for their businesses, helping them to upgrade their computers, troubleshoot miscelllaneous computer problems, create complicated spreadsheets and other things.